MohamedMohsen01/Hardware_Company_Sales_Analysis_Project/README.md

 #
 #### `# Insights`
+can you refactor this and make it better?

-After a quick data exploration in MySQL, here are some initial findings:
+After a quick data exploration in MS SQL Server, here are some initial findings:
 - The database contains 5 tables: customers, date, markets, products, and transactions.
 - There are 17 markets, 279 products, and 38 customers.
 - The observation period is from OCT 2017 to JUN 2020.